-As of January 1, 2024, North Prairie employed approximately 32 people, all of whom were resident in Canada.
-North Prairie has established compensation policies for its employees, including compensation grids, which are reviewed regularly.
+As of January 1, 2025, North Prairie employed approximately 33 people, all of whom were resident in Canada.
+North Prairie has established compensation policies for its employees, including compensation grids, which are reviewed regularly using market data to ensure competitiveness and fairness.
 Permanent and full-time employees of North Prairie are eligible for, among other things, cost-shared benefits, an employer-matched pension plan and reimbursement for training.
 North Prairie has established organization guidelines and operating practices which govern operations including the hours of operation, employee job descriptions and safety policies and procedures for employee protection.